paulfioravanti/steno-dictionaries/dictionaries/command.md

 potentially worth sharing.

-I use the [Plover Local Env Var][] plugin to be able to use semi-private information in an outline value while still being able to share the the outline itself in this dictionary.
+I use the [Plover Local Env Var][] plugin to be able to use semi-private information in an outline value while still being able to share the outline itself in this dictionary.
 All these environment variables are managed using [direnv][].